Optimized Piecewise Affine Abstractions of Neural Networks with Learnable Activation Functions: Proof of Theorem

 \section{Proof of Theorem~\ref{theorem:moknapsack-npcomplete}}

-\moknapsacknpcomplete* \begin{proof} The decision Multi-Option Knapsack (MOK) problem can be shown to be \textbf{NP}-complete by a reduction from the classical $0-1$ knapsack problem, which is known to be \textbf{NP}-complete (which in turn reduced from the subset-sum problem).
+\moknapsacknpcomplete* \begin{proof} The decision Multi-Choice Knapsack (MCK) problem can be shown to be \textbf{NP}-complete by a reduction from the classical $0-1$ knapsack problem, which is known to be \textbf{NP}-complete (which in turn is reduced from the subset-sum problem).

-Given a candidate solution for the decision version of Problem~\ref{MOK-Problem} we can perform the following checks i.e. \begin{inparaenum}[(a)] \item does the total weight of the selected items within the budget specified $W$? \item does the total value of all items account to at least the target value $V$?, and \item is exactly one item is selected from each option? \end{inparaenum}.
-We can verify all these conditions in $O(Nk)$ polynomial time, leading us to $\text{MOK} \in \textbf{NP}$.
+Given a candidate solution for the decision version of Problem~\ref{MOK-Problem} we can perform the following checks i.e. \begin{inparaenum}[(a)] \item does the total weight of the selected items fall within the budget specified $W$? \item does the total value of all items amount to at least the target value $V$? and \item is exactly one item selected from each option? \end{inparaenum}.
+We can verify all these conditions in $O(Nk)$ polynomial time, leading us to $\text{MCK} \in \textbf{NP}$.

 Now, we can reduce from the decision version of the $0-1$ knapsack problem, where we can set the problem instance as selecting a set of $N = m$ items each with weight $w_j \in \mathbb{N}$, value $v_j \in \mathbb{N}$, a weight bound $W \in \mathbb{N}$, and a maximum target value $V \in \mathbb{N}$.
 We need to find out: Is there a subset $S \subseteq \{1, \dots, m\}$ such that $\sum_{j \in S} w_j \leq W$ and $\sum_{j \in S} v_j \geq V$?